Unleash the Dragon

 Unleash the Dragon is the debut solo studio album by American R&B singer Sisqó of Dru Hill, released on November 30, 1999, on Def Soul Records.
 Sisqó recorded the album during Dru Hill's hiatus.
 It includes the hit songs "Got to Get It", "Incomplete", and "Thong Song".
 Previously, Sisqo had been the lead singer of the group Dru Hill.
-Recorded by Island Records, the group released two multi-platinum albums to date: Dru Hill (1996) and Enter the Dru (1998).
+Recorded by Island Records, the group released two albums certified platinum by the RIAA: Dru Hill (1996) and Enter the Dru (1998).
 In 2003, the album was certified quintuple platinum by the Recording Industry Association of America (RIAA) for shipment of five million copies in the United States.

 The album also garnered Sisqó two American Music Award nominations for Favorite Soul/R&B Album and Favorite Soul/R&B Male Artist.
 In addition he received three nominations including Best New Artist and Best R&B Album at the 43rd Grammy Awards in 2001.